jerry048/Dedicated-Seedbox/README.md

 The Tweaked BBR would increase packet retransmission rate and waste your bandwidth.
 On 10Gbps network, the waste is around 30% of your acutal upload ammount and around 10% on a 1Gbps.
 Please use with caution if you are on a metered network.

-I am not actively managing this script, please debug it yourself
+Support for Debian 11 is probably the last update, I am not actively managing this script, please debug it yourself
 ## Usage
 ### Install.sh
 `bash <(wget -qO- https://raw.githubusercontent.com/jerry048/Dedicated-Seedbox/main/Install.sh) <username> <password> <Cache Size(unit:GiB)>`